law1209/gazebo_ros_demos-noetic/README.md

 Gazebo:

     roslaunch rrbot_gazebo rrbot_world.launch
-or,
+or, if you want see whole structure of the launch file, please use:
     roslaunch rrbot_gazebo rrbot_world_linebyline.launch
-# if you want see the structure of the launch file, please use:

-ROS Control(not necessary, have been included in rrbot_world.launch):

-    roslaunch rrbot_control rrbot_control.launch

 Example of Moving Joints: